 The Organization is a 50% beneficiary in a beneficial trust held by a third-party trustee, from which trust income is received annually for the Organization's use.
 Under the trust, the Organization has the irrevocable right to receive the income earned on perpetual trust assets in perpetuity, but never receives the assets held in the trust.
 The trust is recorded at its fair value, which is estimated to approximate the present value of expected future distributions from the trust.
 The change in value of the perpetual trust is recognized as a gain or loss with donor restrictions in the Statement of Activities.
-As of June 30, 2022 and 2021, assets with a value of \$451,112 and \$541,327, respectively, were held in trust funds.
-Annual distributions to the Organization amounted to \$21,193 for each of the years ended June 30, 2022 and 2021.
+As of June 30, 2023 and 2022, assets with a value of \$486,339 and \$451,112, respectively, were held in trust funds.
+Annual distributions to the Organization amounted to \$17,045 and \$21,193 for the years ended June 30, 2023 and 2022, respectively.

 The Organization has a charitable gift annuity (CGA) program whereby donors may contribute assets to the Organization in exchange for the right to receive a fixed dollar annual return during their lifetime.
 A portion of the transfer is considered to be a charitable contribution for income tax purposes.
 The difference between the amount provided for the gift annuity and the present value of the liability for future payments is recognized as a contribution at the date of the gift.
-The present value of the liability was revalued annually through June 30, 2020, using a discount rate of 2.1% and estimated lives for up to 6 years.
-Beginning July 1, 2020, the liability has been reduced by actual payments and passing of donors, which approximates the present value of the liability.
+The present value of the liability is revalued annually, using a discount rate of 2.1% and estimated lives for up to 5 years.

-2022 2021
+2023 2022

-Balance at beginning of year \$ 24,733 \$ 48,097
+Balance at beginning of year \$ 13,028 \$ 24,733

-Change in value (608) (3,537)
+Change in value 6,718 608)

-Annuity payments (11,097) (19,827)
+Annuity payments (8,083 6) (11,097)

-Total \$ 13,028 \$ 24,733
+Total \$ 11,663 \$ 13,028